AshvaanSurujbally/Flashcard_App/README.md

 # Flashcard Quiz App (True/False Edition)

- (AI assisted with the design and layout on how to create it will diffrenct styles.)

 Welcome to the **Flashcard Quiz App**, a  Android application designed to help users test their general knowledge with fun and quick **True or False** questions.